rizdaprasetya/MetaTrader5-Docker-Image/README.md

 <item label="Metatrader 4" icon="/config/.wine/drive_c/Program Files/MetaTrader 4/Terminal.ico"><action name="Execute"><command>/usr/bin/wine "/config/.wine/drive_c/Program Files/MetaTrader 4/terminal.exe" "/portable"</command></action></item>
 ...
 ```

+#### MetaTrader 4
+- Optionally MetaTrader4 is currently already supported, but you have to put the file manually within folder `./config/.wine/drive_c/Program Files/MetaTrader 4`, ignore it if you don't need it.

 ## config Folder
 (After running the container at least once) Within this repo folder there will be `./config` folder.
 Which is a persisted folder from `/config` root folder within the container, is contains a lot more.
 Like the `.wine` folder (Note: Wine is the emulator used on linux to run Windows apps), where Windows app emulated files is stored.
 Which again you can also find the MT5 install folder in `./config/.wine/drive_c/Program Files/MetaTrader 5` (though a bit longer to access than `./PersistedData` folder above).